daormar/debasher/doc/design_doc_resident.md

 No hook runs when nothing arrives: a node acts only in reaction to what it receives (see "source" in the Glossary), so whatever starts the activity of a program is written from outside into an input port.
+A node that has to go on emitting after that does it through a self-loop (see "A node that emits on its own" in Extensions).
 A module that needs several inputs together keeps what it has received in its node state and decides in `process_data` when it has enough, because the framework delivers each message as it arrives, with no join across ports.

-How a node finishes for good is not defined yet: `run()` returns only on a stop signal, and a stop sends no `CLOSE`.
+How a node finishes for good is not defined yet: `run()` returns only on a stop signal, and a stop sends no `CLOSE` (see "A node that finishes for good" in Future work).

 ## Limits of a node